MoOyeg/ansible-acs-policy-mgmt/README.md

 2. Pull the current configuration from ACS.
 3. Change current policies to the desired state.
 4. Create a new branch in the git repo with any changes that were made.
+5. Use Event Driven Ansible to Trigger Changes

 This meets our goals as any new policies created in the UI are reflected in the new branch which can, then, be merged into `main` via a pull request.